RiickyRiick/social-proof/README.md

 - I structured my HTML semantically
 I began by organizing key sections with semantic tags (<header>, <section>, <footer>).
 Use containers like <div>, <section>, or <figure> to group related content such as images, text, and buttons.
-For better practice for SEO (Although, I'm not so familair with this yet).
+For better practice for SEO (Although I'm not so familiar with this yet).

-- I assigned unque class names
+- I assigned unique class names
-For each section or element that needs styling, I gave descriptive classes (.hero-section, .gallery-grid, .footer-container).
+I created descriptive classes (.hero-section, .gallery-grid, .footer-container) for each section or element that needs styling.
-This makes targeting with CSS easier and clearer.
+This makes targeting with CSS easier and more transparent.

 - Layout planning
-I decided how my layout will adapt on different screens.
-For example, my header might be a three-column grid, my gallery uses a grid with specific areas, and footer content adjusts with media queries.
+I decided how my layout will adapt to different screens.
+For example, my header might be a three-column grid, my gallery uses a grid with specific areas, and my footer content adjusts with media queries.

-- Then for CSS I added reset & variables
+- Then, for my CSS, I added reset & variables
 Set box-sizing: border-box, remove default margins, and define CSS variables for colors and sizes (:root {}) for consistency.

-- I began stylying major components
+- I began styling major components
 Apply CSS properties:

 For the header: background-image, background-size, background-position, and height.